 - Kitchen sponge cut into a strip with a small square shape at one end

-- Make a half-heart template out of thin cardboard.
-(If you have a heart shaped cookie cutter you can skip this step and simply trace your hearts using the cutter.)
+Draw half a heart on the thin cardboard and cut out to make the template.
+If you have a heart shaped cookie cutter you can skip this step and simply trace your hearts using the cutter.

-- Make as many hearts as you want.
+Cut out as many hearts as you want!

-- Using white paint, stamp squares on the hearts.
-Kids can decide if they want to mimic the look of a woven heart (see top photo) or just stamp freestyle.
-Follow your kids’ natural creative instincts!!
+Kids can decide if they want to mimic the look of a woven heart or just stamp freestyle.
+Follow your kids' natural creative instincts!!